RTA Safety

 Fixed Route Service

-In 2022, three RTAs reported 0 safety events for their fixed-route service; the remaining reporting RTAs reported between 1 and 4 safety events.
+In CY22, four RTAs reported 0 safety events for their fixed-route service.

 Paratransit